-Is maintaining and enhancing the capacity of our natural resources to supply environmental goods and services for people and nature.
+Environmental sustainability is maintaining and enhancing the capacity of our natural resources to supply environmental goods and services for people and nature.

-An example of ecological sustainability for the islands is development that provides for human needs that does not impair the quantity or quality of non-renewable resources or the health of ecosystems.
+An example of environmental sustainability for the islands is development that provides for human needs that does not impair the quantity or quality of non-renewable resources or the health of ecosystems.